 Just one of many applications that can be enabled by broadband is e-health.
-Figure 1.3 shows the types of service that can be provided, from basic e-mail and web browsing to find and exchange medical information, to real-time high-definition video transmissions of medical procedures for diagnostic and training purposes.
+Figure 3 shows the types of service that can be provided at various capacities of broadband, from basic e-mail and web browsing to find and exchange medical information, to real-time high-definition video transmissions of medical procedures for diagnostic and training purposes.
 These valuable health services are highly relevant to achieving several of the Millennium Development Goals.